Open Source · Self-Hosted · Flask + SQLite

 Role System

-Granular access control with four progressive tiers.
+Granular access control with four progressive tiers, plus per-user permission overrides and per-category restrictions on top.

 1